grafana/grafana-plugin-examples/examples/app-with-service-account/README.md

 ## Service registration

-Once a plugin is registered with an `externalServiceRegistration` section, Grafana will automatically create a service account and a token for it.
+Once a plugin is registered with an `iam` section, Grafana will automatically create a service account and a token for it.
 Grafana will then share the service account token with the plugin, using an environment variable:

 ```go
 	// Get the service account token that has been shared with the plugin